-I am the author of the upcoming book My Heart Has No Home: A Grief Journal, a moment-by-moment account of my experience grieving the sudden death of my wife, Amy K.W.
+I am the author of the book My Heart Has No Home: A Journal of Grief and Healing, a moment-by-moment account of my experience grieving the sudden death of my wife, Amy K.W.
 Heil – what I felt, how I healed, and what I learned.

 I want to identify as a screenwriter, but as with most of my 25-year IT career, I find myself collecting multiple hats in my literary pursuits.
 I have always loved playing with words, and remember at the age of four referring to my elbow as my “ell bone” – because my arm was ell shaped.
 Growing up, I read constantly (200 books one summer for a library contest), engaged in creative word usement with my siblings (many nouns were verbed), and actually enjoyed writing essays in school.